 Mattresses tend to arrive within one week.
 95% of people that get an Eve Mattress love it.
 However, if you don’t you’ll have a 100-day trial to decide if you want to give the bed back or not.
 If you do, you won’t have to pay for it.
 If you keep it, you’ll have a generous warranty in case anything should happen to your mattress.

-Leesa mattresses have a thick comfort layer, cooling, and a decent level of bounce.
+Leesa mattresses have a thick comfort layer, excellent cooling, and a decent level of bounce.
 They will conform to your body comfortably, without making you sink into the bed.
 Leesa is a hybrid mattress, so you’ll get the benefit of memory foam without the problems that sometimes come with it.
-Since Leesa sells online and doesn’t have a showroom, you can expect lower prices.
-Leesa’s mattresses are by far some of the most affordable.
-They also donate a mattress with every 10 sold, so that should appeal to those who are into charity.
+The company also donates a mattress with every 10 sold, which is a great step for any corporation to take.

 When you buy a Leesa mattress it begins with a 100-night trial.
 This means that if you don’t like the mattress you can contact Leesa within the first 100 days and you won’t have to pay for it.
 They will even have your mattress donated to someone in need!